Herbert Ingram: The Illustrated London News

-The Illustrated London News is still published today.
-Alison Booth, current editor, said: "He was very inventive and far-sighted and his legacy of bringing pictures to journalism can still be seen on the front pages of newspapers and magazines all over the world.
-The Illustrated London News had many imitators, but none came close.
-His first edition featured a great fire in Hamburg, Germany, and drawings portrayed the horror for readers.
-The popularity of the paper soared and attracted the most talented artists."

 MP for Boston

 In 1856, Ingram became the Liberal candidate in a by-election in his home town of Boston.
 With help from his friends Mark Lemon and Douglas Jerrold at Punch, and from the team at The Illustrated London News, Ingram advocated a policy of social reform.
 He told the people of Boston they needed a "representative who is at once the product and the embodiment of the progressive spirit of the age".
 The electorate responded to Ingram's message and he won an overwhelming victory.
 However, several daily newspapers attacked Punch and The Illustrated London News for the part they had played in Ingram's victory.

 He continued his campaign for social reform in the House of Commons until his death four years later.

 Ingram was instrumental in bringing the Great Northern Railway to Boston, which forged new links with other parts of the country and got the town on track for a new era of growth.
 He also played a major part in supplying fresh piped water to the town, a move that was met with rejoicing and brass bands when the taps were turned on for the first time.